microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraServicePrincipalAppRoleAssignment.md

 ---
-title: New-EntraServiceAppRoleAssignment
+title: New-EntraServicePrincipalAppRoleAssignment
-description: This article provides details on the New-EntraServiceAppRoleAssignment command.
+description: This article provides details on the New-EntraServicePrincipalAppRoleAssignment command.

 ms.topic: reference